SSoelvsten/adiar/docs/statistics.md

 1. TOC
 {:toc}

-## Activating Gathering of Statistics
+## Activate Gathering of Statistics
 Statistics are by default **not** gathered due to a concern of the performance of *Adiar*.
 That is, the logic related to updating the statistics is only run when one or more of the following *CMake* variables are set to *ON*.